zoxpx/pxdocs/content/reference/CLI/basics.md

 ### Related topics

-* For information about how to upgrade Portworx through Kubernetes, refer to the [Upgrade on Kubernetes](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/) page.
+* For information about upgrading Portworx through Kubernetes, refer to the [Upgrade on Kubernetes](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/) page.

-* If you’re using the Portworx Operator, refer to the [Upgrade Portworx using the Operator](/portworx-install-with-kubernetes/on-premise/openshift/operator/upgrade/) page.

 ## Login/Authentication